-Jaclin Poole will begin her fourth season as Lees-McRae's Head Softball Coach in the spring of 2019.
+Jaclin Poole just completed her fourth season as the Head Coach of the Lees-McRae softball program.

 The Bobcats have seen consistent improvement under the direction of Poole during her time in Banner Elk.
 The team's win total has increased every season during Poole's tenure (10 - 1st season, 15 - 2nd season, 17 - third season, 22 - fourth season).
 Highlighting Poole's tenure was the 2019 campaign where she guided the Bobcats to their first-ever Conference Carolinas Tournament Championship and their first-ever NCAA Tournament appearance and victory.
 Poole has coached several players to All-Conference Carolinas teams, All-Tournament teams and lastly Kara Cunningham (2019) to Conference Carolinas Player of the Year honors, a pair of All-Region selections and one All-American nod.

 Poole was named the new Head Coach for LMC Softball on Aug.
 27, 2015.